 North Carolina State University

 Dr. Christine Grant has been empowering individuals and groups towards academic excellence for over 25 years at the university level.
-Her innovative programs span from middle school students to college students and up through university professors.
-She has been recognized for her accomplishments as an educator, leader and mentor with the NSF Presidential Award for Excellence in Science Math and Engineering Mentoring with additional achievement awards from the YWCA, Georgia Institute of Technology, the Council for Chemical Research and the American Institute of Chemical Engineers.
+Her innovative programs span from middle school students to college students and up through university professors and administrators.
+She has been recognized for her accomplishments as an educator, leader and mentor with the NSF Presidential Award for Excellence in Science Math and Engineering Mentoring with additional achievement awards from the YWCA, Georgia Institute of Technology, the Council for Chemical Research, and the American Institute of Chemical Engineers.
 Currently she is a tenured Full Professor and Associate Dean of Engineering at North Carolina State University.
-She holds Bachelors, Masters and Doctoral degrees in engineering from Brown University and Georgia Institute of Technology.
+She holds Bachelors, Masters and Doctoral degrees in chemical engineering from Brown University and Georgia Institute of Technology.
 She is the President and CEO of Leveraged Empowerment LLC.

 January 29-30, 2015

 Research Director, Susan Bulkeley Butler Center for Leadership Excellence

 Associate Director, Work Family Health Network Center for Work-Family Stress Safety & Health

 Dr. Barbara Fivush, MD & Dr Myron Weisfeldt, MD

 Dr. Barbara Fivush, MD, Professor of Pediatrics and Division Chief Pediatric Nephrology, Johns Hopkins University and Dr. Myron Weisfeldt, MD, Director of the Department of Medicine, Johns Hopkins University will conduct a series of workshops for women and administration in the College of Medicine, Cincinnati Children's and the VA Medical Center.